MGMT 5080. Independent Study. 1-3 Hours.

 This course focuses on exploring advanced practices and processes involved in selecting and evaluating human resources in an organizational setting, as well as examining internal and external factors that influence the strategic nature and effectiveness of these practices.
 In particular, human resource planning, job analysis, recruitment and selection methods, measurement, performance management, retention management, and the employment contract will be assessed as they pertain to staffing organizations.

 Prerequisite: MGMT 5355.

 MGMT 5365.
 Seminar In Compensation Mgt.
 3 Hours.

 This course focuses on advanced processes and methods for exploring compensation practices, developing compensation strategies, and managing compensation systems, in general.
 In particular, job evaluation methods, pay structures, pay-for-performance plans, employee benefits, legal and global issues, and managing labor costs will be discussed and assessed.

 Prerequisite: MGMT 5355.

 MGMT 5370.
 Social Responsblty Of Business.
 3 Hours.

 An in-depth study of the many dimensions of social responsibility in business which include the intellectual foundations supporting the economic, moral, and sociopolitical institutions of democratic capitalism.
 Case studies will be used to familiarize students with the literature in social responsibility, and students will be required to perform independent analyses of current events to understand the reasoning behind decisions on social responsibility in the workplace.
 A basic background in business disciplines is required.

 Prerequisite: Graduate standing.

 MGMT 5375.
 Erp Business Proc Integration.
 3 Hours.

-This course utilizes the SAP R/3 information system paradigm as a model for examination and development of integrated business process solutions.
-The course examines the conceptual background, rationale, methods, and procedures commonly employed by businesses in developing and configuring integrated business systems.
-The course provides practice and training through cases and hands-on experience using SAP R/3 by requiring students to configure business process solutions through integration of financial, controlling, production, materials management, sales and distribution, manufacturing, and other ERP process modules.
+This course uses the SAP ERP information system paradigm as a model for examination and development of integrated business process solutions.
+Students examine the conceptual background, rationale, methods, and procedures commonly employed by businesses in developing and configuring integrated business systems.
+Students will obtain practice and training through cases and hands-on experience using SAP ERP by requiring them to configure business process solutions through integration of financial, controlling, production, materials management, sales and distribution, manufacturing, and other ERP process modules.

 Prerequisite: Thirty-six hours of business related courses of which twelve must be at the graduate level, completion of the MBA core courses and ACCT 5304 or ACCT 5347, or permission of the instructor.